 - Get your basic gardening “gear.”
 Gloves, a trowel for working with the dirt and planting, a watering can and/or hose, the right kind of organic fertilizer, trellises for tomatoes, a wheel barrel and rake, shears, and a sunhat and sunscreen, too!

-- At The Guyer Institute and Synergy Spa, the best med spa in Indianapolis, we highly recommend using non-toxic chemical products or homemade insect control to protect the environment, yourself, and the soil.
+- At The Guyer Institute, the best med spa in Indianapolis, we highly recommend using non-toxic chemical products or homemade insect control to protect the environment, yourself, and the soil.
 For example:

 Slugs: Collect by hand w/gloves, spray cold coffee.
 Consider a product called Monterrey Sluggo.